graphql-compose/graphql-compose-mongoose/README.md

 Customization options
 =====================
-When we convert model `const typeComposer = composeWithMongoose(UserModel, customizationOptions);` you may tune every piece of future derived types and resolvers.
+When we convert model `const UserTC = composeWithMongoose(UserModel, customizationOptions);` you may tune every piece of future derived types and resolvers.

 ### Here is flow typed definition of this options: